Universal & Blended Search

 Greg shows the audience the effect GUS has had on the search results with a few screenshots.

-Since images are appearing in Google results, Greg says that site owners must absolutely start optimizing their images to appear in the engines, especially images for key executives.
+Since images are appearing in Google results, Greg says that site owners must absolutely start optimizing their images to improve google image search rankings, especially images for key executives.
 You don’t want a photo of your CEO and his girlfriend to appear on the front page of a user’s SERP, or at least not until his divorce is final.

 More examples of GUS in action: